idio-lang/idio-by-example/idio-source/c-types.rst

        them.
 In this case, ``pid_t`` becomes ``libc/pid_t``.

-Many :lname:`Idio` functions wrapping :lname:`C` library functions return "pointers" to structs (often where in :lname:`C` a pointer to such a struct would have been passed to the library function as an argument).
+Many :lname:`Idio` functions wrapping :lname:`C` library functions return "pointers" to structs (often where, in :lname:`C`, a pointer to such a struct would have been passed to the library function as an argument).
 These are :lname:`Idio` values containing the underlying :lname:`C` type so, here, a ``C/pointer``.